IBM/banking-risk-mitigation-nlu-studio/README.md

 ![](doc/source/images/dashboard.png)

 Once it opens up in the UI, view the `credentials` menu.
-Copy `username` and `password` key values that appear on the UI
+Copy `username` and `password` key values that appear on the UI.

 ![](doc/source/images/update_service_credentials.png)